 The aim here is to find the best headphones for your needs – this isn't just a list of the most expensive, overpriced headphones around (though we have included a couple of these).

 To makes things easier for you, we've split our round-up of the best headphones into categories, including cheap, in-ear, on-ear and over-ear headphones.
 Click on the headings below to find your perfect headphones, or scroll down to the bottom for more buying advice.

 Have a quick search for low-cost headphones and you'll find thousands of different types, most of which are dirt-cheap, rubbish and will probably break within a month.
 We've picked ours carefully, and while they each cost well under £100, we can guarantee they'll keep you well and truly entertained.

 Possibly the most common upgrade from a pair of bundled buds is the IEM or in-ear headphone type.
 IEM stands for in-ear monitor, and it involves a pair of earphones that ends in an isolating tip of some sort - usually silicone, occasionally foam.
 The approach of the IEM is a little different to the earbud, in that it isn't tuned for compensate for sound lost by an imperfect seal.
 Choose the wrong tip and you'll find that the bass response and overall sound quality of an IEM pair drops dramatically.

 They're our top pick for anyone looking for a portable pair, though.
 They're discreet, often provide superb sound and block out the outside world effectively.

-Over-ear headphones, open (Circumaural)Arguably the best type for at-home use, open-backed headphones tend to offer the best sound quality of any type.
+Otherwise known as open over-ear headphones, these are arguably the best headphone type for at-home use.
+Open-backed headphones tend to offer the best sound quality.
 This kind of design gives sound an airy, wide quality that's very hard to achieve with a closed set.